istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

     >}}

 {{< warning >}}
-This guide does not cover securing access to Prometheus.
-It demonstrates providing connectivity to cluster-local Prometheus instances in a few simple ways.
-For production use cases, it is recommended to secure access to each Prometheus endpoint with HTTPS, as well as taking appropriate precautions such as using an internal load-balancer instead of a publicly-accessible endpoint and/or properly configuring firewall rules.
+This guide demonstrates connectivity to cluster-local Prometheus instances, but does not address security considerations.
+For production use, secure access to each Prometheus endpoint with HTTPS.
+In addition, take precautions, such as using an internal load-balancer instead of a public endpoint and the appropriate configuration of firewall rules.
 {{< /warning >}}

 Istio provides a way to expose cluster services externally via [Gateways](/docs/reference/config/networking/gateway/).